mbkma/pe-game-engine/README.md

-# Pelota - Tennis Simulation Game
+# PE-Game-Engine

 ## General Information

-Pelota is an open source tennis simulation game, which uses the OpenGL programming interface.
+PE-Game-Engine is an open source game engine, which uses the [OpenGL programming interface](https://www.opengl.org/) und the [Bullet physics engine](https://pybullet.org/wordpress/).
+PE-Game-Engine was originally developed for the [Pelota tennis simulation game](https://github.com/mbkma/pelota-godot).
+Pelota was ported to the [Godot game engine](https://godotengine.org/).

-**Pelota currently is in early development and is not in a playable state yet.**
+**PE-Game-Engine currently is in early development**

 ## Dependencies